plastikfan/Elizium.TerminalBuddy/docs/test-DoesContainScheme.md

 ### -Schemes

-0 based numeric index specifing the ordinal of the iterated target.
+0 based numeric index specifying the ordinal of the iterated target.

 ```yaml
 Type: Object[]